simonmichael/hledger/hledger-web/hledger-web.m4.md

 - setting the IP address it listens on (see `--host` above).
   By default it listens on 127.0.0.1, accessible to users on the local machine only.
-- putting it behind an authenticating proxy, using eg apache or nginx
+- putting it behind an authenticating proxy, such as caddy or apache
 - putting it behind a firewall

 And you can restrict what the users reaching it can do,